|

 child an indication that it's nearly time for bed, before starting their

 bedtime routine.
-This helps them to prepare themselves and finish off what
+This helps them prepare themselves and finish off what

 they may be engaged in.
 For example, let them know that they have ten

-minutes left of playtime before their night time routine begins.
+minutes left of playtime before their bedtime routine begins.
 This

 will allow your child to feel more in control and subsequently encourage